 The mechanical engineering program provides training in both general concepts and specialised subjects.
 For example, you could learn how to analyse the air flow around the wing of an airplane, help create a better prosthetic knee or work with a team of interdisciplinary involved in exciting projects.

 As a general guideline, the Master in Mechanical Engineering at EPFL consists of two components equalling 120 credits.
-The first 90 credits provide the foundation of your engineering knowledge from a choice of courses and projects in specific DOMAINS called “concentrations” and the last 30 credits are related to a Master’s thesis project.
+The first 90 credits provide the foundation of your engineering knowledge from a choice of courses and projects in six specific domains called “specializations”.
+Two other domains, Automobile and Aerospace, are available with double degree.
+The last 30 credits are related to a Master’s thesis project.

 More information on the Master’s Mechanical Engineering page.